OISF/suricata/doc/userguide/output/lua-output.rst

 Lua Output
 ==========

-Lua scripts can be used to generate output from Suricata.
+Suricata offers the possibility to get more detailed output on specific kinds of network traffic via pluggable lua scripts.
+You can write these scripts yourself and only need to define four hook functions.

+For lua output scripts suricata offers a wide range of lua functions.
+They all return information on specific engine internals and aspects of the network traffic.
+They are described in the following sections, grouped by the event/traffic type.
+But let's start with a example explaining the four hook functions, and how to make suricata load a lua output script.

 Script structure
 ----------------

-A script defines 4 functions: init, setup, log, deinit
+A lua output script needs to define 4 hook functions: init(), setup(), log(), deinit()

-* init -- registers where the script hooks into the output engine
+* init() -- registers where the script hooks into the output engine
-* setup -- does per output thread setup
+* setup() -- does per output thread setup
-* log -- logging function
+* log() -- logging function
-* deinit -- clean up function
+* deinit() -- clean up function

 Example: